Golden Doubt (Spunk)

 But don’t mistake all that for some aversion to tunes.
 Sometimes they’re touched by a narcotic languor, sometimes with an amphetamine buzz, but they’re there.

-Quivers’ debut album wears its fondness for pretty more boldly.
+Quivers’ second album wears its fondness for pretty more boldly.
 Harmonies and unison singing, guitars which chime as well as jangle, strings and indie disco rhythms, all add up to attractive sounds in songs that make liking them very easy.
 The vocals here lean, literally: there’s a sense of hunched shoulders on entry and tipping back against the wall to see who’s around.
 But once set free there are almost lush backing voices that dare you not to like them.

 The weakness of a diffident manner usually comes up in slower songs when the vocals must carry more of the load.
 If you’re doing a big dream pop/shoegaze sound this can be hidden away behind the upfront noise, but when it’s simplified singular sounds underneath the lead not-quite-controlling voice, the failings can be too exposed for some people.